Our History

 The Beginning

-Our church history began in the 1960's as a prayer group which was led by Thelma Treml, an American lady, whose father was a pastor.
-On marrying an Austrian and coming to live in Salzburg, she felt the need to offer spiritual nourishment in English.
-As an active member of the Evangelische Christuskirche in Salzburg, she led a bible study every Sunday throughout the year and a small English service every other week on Saturday, at which she preached.
+member of the Lutheran Church in Salzburg, she led a Bible study every Sunday throughout the year and a small English service every other week on Saturday, at which she preached.
 She also felt that social time after worship was essential and started the custom of coffee time hospitality on Saturdays and Sundays.
 At that time visiting British pastors came to preach in the church during the summer months, for tourists and ex-pats.

 Establishing a church